-1. Select Filter Templates.
+1. Select Filter Templates on the Packet Broker Configurations panel.

 The Filter Templates panel will be displayed.

 2. Select Create Template.

 The Create New Filter Template panel will be displayed.

 - 3. Enter the template name.
 If no name is entered the system will automatically apply a name as follows, tmplt, tmplt(2), tmplt(3), etc. - 4.
 Enter the description, optional. - 5.
 Select the Template Type, Pass All, Pass By or Deny By. - 6.
 If pass by or deny by was selected in Step 5, the options will be displayed as follows.